 And we don’t like it.
 Hence, we are willing to fight like mad on behalf of the victims.
 Most of all, we won’t rest until victims get justice in or out of court.

 The goal is getting you monetary damages to send a message to your employer.
 The message is clear.
 Honor the spirit of the employment contract instead.
 So stop trying to terminate the employee constructively.
-After all, it is he or she who is the object of the employer’s aggression.
+After all, he or she is the object of the employer’s aggression.

 Read on and discover more about what makes us different.